solodev/cloud-documentation/src/infrastructure/containers/Container Overview/Update/index.md

 <img src="../../../../images/updatecontainer.jpg" alt="updatecontainer" style="width: 50%; display: block"></a>

+!!!Note:
+In the case of containers, it is only possible to use the Advanced option, which includes Delete.
+!!!

 ## Advanced

 Under the Advanced dropdown, you can execute advanced operations such as deleting a container.